Dreamy-Jy/learning_containers/docs/plan_1.md

 ## Further Study

-Using wasm as container instead of linux.
+Using WASM as container instead of linux.
 How to Hack ill configured linux system.

 - What can processes do.